Costa Rica: Overview

 In 2015, the Organisation for Economic Co-operation and Development (OECD) carried out an analysis of Costa Rica’s competition law, as well as the implementation of the law executed by COPROCOM and the sectorial competition authorities.
 This analysis found an overall well-established competition regime.
 However, there were some specific relevant issues that were noted by the OECD, and also some recommendations made by the organisation.

 Following these recommendations, there is a draft bill expected to be discussed in the coming months at the Legislative Assembly, which aims to reform Law No. 7472.
-There are expected to be some structural modifications with the aim of providing COPROCOM greater independence.
+There are expected to be some structural modifications with the aim of giving COPROCOM greater independence.
 There are also some possible modifications regarding leniency, the time frame for notifying concentrations and anticompetitive practices.
 However, the legislative process is still in its preliminary stages so it is not possible to analyse the scope of this draft bill in more depth.